Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Sherwood Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 6: EARLY NUMERACY: By June 2024, Sherwood Elementary School will increase the percentage of K-2 students on track to be on grade level in foundational math skills by 7 percentage points or ≥ 80%.
+Performance Objective 6: EARLY NUMERACY: By June 2025, Sherwood Elementary School will increase the percentage of K-2 students on track to be on grade level in foundational math skills by 5 percentage points or ≥ 80%.

-Evaluation Data Sources: K-2 Math Progress Monitoring
+Evaluation Data Sources: K-2 Math Progress Monitoring (Baseline Year)

 Strategy 1: An early numeracy math plan will be created.
 Early numeracy math materials will be utilized in the classroom to reinforce math strategies.
 Math progress monitoring will be conducted three times per year, along with status of the class updates.
 Data talks will occur after math data entries have occurred.
 Instructional plans for small group instruction will be created.
 Professional development and classroom materials may be needed to reinforce the strategies in the plan.